adamsuleman00/calender/README.md

  mouseMoved
 ```
 ### Comments
-Should be above the code, using // to comment.
+Should be above the code, using # to comment.
 Example:
 ```
-// this is code
+# this is a comment
 code()
 ```
 ### Functions